ossama-othman/MaRC/README.md

 text utilities to build them.

-Additional build details and instructions may be found in the `INSTALL` file shipped with the self-contained source tarball, as well as by passing the `--help` command line option to the `configure` script.
+Additional build details and instructions may be found in the `INSTALL` file shipped with the self-contained source `tar` archive, as well as by passing the `--help` command line option to the `configure` script.

 ### Building From Git
 If you plan on contributing to MaRC or want the latest unreleased